wilmixjemin8/JAVA1.0/README.md

 # JAVA1.0
 -----------

-   JAVA 1.0   is  for  cloud computing  and  it   is    invented   in  JAS and  CDolar P.L by    wilmix  jemin  j
+   JAVA 1.0   is  for  cloud computing  and  it   is    invented   in  JAS and  WEB P.L by    wilmix  jemin  j

    at  year  2014.
 AND  JAVA1.0   is  the   Part  of  JITTECHSECTION-1.